mattgwagner/New-Machine/README.md

 New-Machine
 ===========

-A small script using Chocolatey and PowerShell to configure my machines
+This repo contains several small PowerShell scripts that utilize Chocolatey to setup new machines to my prefernces.

+They may or may not be useful for external consumption.